evansosenko/legacy.evansosenko.com/README.md

 $ npm run optimize
 ```

-This will tailor a customized Modernizr build and minify all html files.
+This will tailor a customized Modernizr build
+and minify all html and image files.

 ### Deploy to GitHub Pages